Law and Policy Clinic: Immigration

 This Clinic gives students the opportunity to influence one of the major debates of our times.

-New post-Brexit Immigration Rules came into effect on 1 January 2021, ending EU nationals’ free movement to the UK and implementing notable changes to the points-based system (which now applies to all migrants).
-The new framework is expected to produce labour shortages in occupations classified by the Government as ‘low-skilled’ (i.e., low-paid) while increasing numbers of foreign workers who will undertake higher-paid jobs.
+New post-Brexit Immigration rules ended EU nationals’ free movement to the UK and implementing notable changes to the point-based system.
+The new framework is expected to produce labour shortages in occupations classified by the Governments as low-skilled while increasing number of foreign workers who will undertake higher-paid jobs.

-The Clinic explores key current immigration themes, seeking to situate them within the government’s overarching ‘hostile environment’ approach – an ever-expanding set of administrative and legislative measures designed to impede migrants’ ability to obtain permanent lawful status in the UK and to make living in the UK as difficult as possible for all migrants.
-Topics that are addressed include:
+The clinic explores key current immigration themes, seeking to situate them within the government’s overarching “hostile environment” approach – an ever-expanding set of administrative and legislative measures designed to impede migrants’ ability to obtain permanent lawful status in the UK and make living in the UK as difficult as possible for all migrants.

 • Immigrants’ access to rights